metabase/metabase/docs/permissions/data.md

 - 10 thousand rows
 - 1 million rows

-## Manage data model
+## Manage table metadata

 {% include plans-blockquote.html feature="Data model permissions" %}

-You can define whether a group can [edit metadata](../data-modeling/metadata-editing.md).
+You can define whether a group can [edit table metadata](../data-modeling/metadata-editing.md).
 Options are:

 - Yes (meaning, they can edit metadata for that data source).
 - No